reactjs/react.dev/content/docs/reference-react-component.md

 #### Updating

-An update can be caused by changes to props or state.
+An update can be caused by changes to props or state or by explicitly calling the `forceUpdate` method of a class component.
 These methods are called when a component is being re-rendered:

 - [`componentWillReceiveProps()` / `UNSAFE_componentWillReceiveProps()`](#unsafe_componentwillreceiveprops)
 - [`static getDerivedStateFromProps()`](#static-getderivedstatefromprops)